benhoyle/benhoyle.github.io-src/content/Title Generation/Part 1. Title Generation - Defining the Problem.md

-Title: Title Generation - Defining the Problem
+Title: 1.
+Title Generation - Defining the Problem
 Tags: defining_the_problem
 Authors: Ben Hoyle
 Summary: This post looks at how we define the problem of title generation.

-# 1. Classifying Claims - Defining the Problem
+# 1. Title Generation - Defining the Problem

 This post looks at how we define the problem of title generation.